 Fevers associated with severe infections, or in patients whose immune system is compromised (such as those with cancer, elderly people, newborn infants, patients with HIV/AIDS, or people with autoimmune disorders) can be life threatening.

 Fever is preventable only to the extent that the specific cause of the fever can be prevented.
 Most fevers are caused by infection.
-Avoiding sources the infection and maintaining good hygiene practices are your best way to prevent a fever.
+Avoiding sources of infection and maintaining good hygiene practices are the best way to prevent a fever.

 Some ways to prevent the spread of infection include the following:

 - Make sure immunizations are up to date.

 Baumann, R. "Technical Report: Treatment of the Child With Simple Febrile Seizures."
 Pediatrics 103.6 June 1999: e86. <http://aappolicy.aappublications.org/cgi/content/full/pediatrics;103/6/e86>.

 Davis, Bets.
 "Body Temperature."
 WebMD.
 Feb.
 20, 2009. <http://www.webmd.com/a-to-z-guides/body-temperature>.

 "How to Take a Child's Temperature."
 Healthy Children.
 June 15, 2010. <http://www.aap.org/publiced/BR_Fever.htm>.